CentralValleyModeling/wrims-gui/wrims-install/README.md

 Please note that the file contents will be placed in the about window using the exact formatting provided, including line breaks and indentation.
 Links can be provided using HTML tags (`<a href=""></a>`).

+To configure the terms and conditions text, use the `terms_and_conditions.txt` file located in the same directory.

+Any text that is longer than the display area of the dialog will be wrapped to the next line and a scroll bar will be displayed.

 > [!NOTE]
 > The version properties are written out to the `version.properties` file in the root of the
 > WRIMS GUI install directory.